bryanlammon/supra/readme.md

 Finally, an optional fourth argument is the Pandoc [custom reference file](https://pandoc.org/MANUAL.html#option--reference-doc).
 Invoking this argument requires that the third argument (the output file) end with a `.docx` extension.
 If you output to Markdown, Pandoc will not run and the custom reference will be useless.
-And if you do not supply an output file at all—meaning that the custom reference file is your third argument—Supra will think that the custom reference file was the output.
+And if you do not supply an output file at all—meaning that the custom reference file is your third argument—Supra will think that the custom reference file is your desired output.

 ```sh
 # Using a custom reference